Part 1: How to Escape the 7th Circle of Hell

 This is known as the duplication by necessity problem in OO design circles.

 ES6 classes don’t fix any of these problems.
-ES6 makes them worse, because these bad ideas will be officially blessed by the spec, and written about in a thousand books and blog posts.
+ES6 makes them worse, because these bad ideas have been officially blessed by the spec, and written about in a thousand books and blog posts.

 P.S.
 Don’t use `super` unless you enjoy stepping through the debugger into multiple layers of inheritance abstraction.